donno/donno.github.io/docs/_posts/2025-06-14-runc-example.md

 [container platform tools page][2], `runhcs` is the Windows container host counterpart to runc.

-A quick heads-up, I don't get working.
+A quick heads-up, I don't get it working.

 It a fork of `runc` for running applications packaging according to OCI format however it runs natively on Microsoft Windows and can run either Windows or